Skip to main content

 Based on risk assessment:

-• Low risk: Migrate to Runlayer-managed MCP for visibility
+• Low risk: Migrate to Runlayer-managed server or skill for visibility

 • Medium risk: Require user to submit for approval review